 A call to action to the cultural sector to fight the climate crisis

-Season for Change invites all artists and cultural organisations to host events, artworks and actions across the UK that inspires urgent and inclusive action on climate change.
+Season for Change invited all artists and cultural organisations to host events, artworks and actions across the UK that inspires urgent and inclusive action on climate change.

-In the run up to COP26 in Glasgow in November 2021, the UN’s climate change conference, we are asking artists and cultural organisations to join us to celebrate the creative climate leadership of the UK cultural sector.
+In the run up to COP26 in Glasgow in November 2021, the UN’s climate change conference, we asked artists and cultural organisations to join us to celebrate the creative climate leadership of the UK cultural sector.

 Your Season for Change activity can take place anywhere – in arts venues, on streets, in schools, at festivals, on beaches, in libraries or museums and across broadcast, film, fashion and music.
 We invite you to use culture to showcase sustainable practice and inspire climate action by: